 It was not the harm that my mental disability has brought to myself but to my loved ones that made me realize that I need to control it while I can.
 I apologized to every member of my family and promised that I will take control of my mental issue.
 I was able to see a psychologist for the first time, and finally able to see myself under the light of ADHD and depression.

-However, it was when I was around 20 or 21m my indirect family’s insurance company discontinued my health coverage.
+However, it was when I was around 18 or 19, my indirect family’s insurance company discontinued my health coverage.
 As my on-going psychologist visits and lingering back payment from the unexpected hospital stay piled up, I discontinued treatment.
-Because at the same time I knew I was finally getting the treatment I need, the amount of financial burden gave me more stress that I could handle.
+Because at the same time I knew I was finally getting the treatment I need, the amount of financial burden gave me more stress than I could handle.
 As a result, I continued to utilize the free counseling services at school.
 I took psychology courses during my sophomore year, and that was when I learned about different psychological behaviors in animals and humans through case studies.
 After learning about them from the third person point of view, I started looking at myself and my behaviors in a third-person view as well.

 While I was studying about these conditions, I learned more about myself in a way that I have never done before.
 Being aware of my own conditions made me more mature, in terms of dealing with my mental issue in a logical and scientific way instead of just going into a sheer panic attack and then getting reprimanded like I used to.
 I observed the environmental and social factors that disrupt my concentration and emotion and I learned to avoid them.
 I slowly adapted ways to concentrate and stabilize my impulsive energy and emotions.

 In my senior year of college, I was doing better at school, part-time jobs, and internships.
 Although I still went through arguments with different roommates and deplorable relationships, I was never anywhere close to the breakdowns that I had in my early college days.
-During my senior year, I finally met the love of my life Hector who has shown nothing but an endless amount of patience and concentrated attention for me.
+During my senior year, I finally met the love of my life Hector, who has shown nothing but an endless amount of patience and concentrated attention for me.
 Through his demeanor, I learned the virtue of patience and attention to detail.
 Together, we also alleviate the financial stress on each other, and, as a whole, we could do more things.

 I finally resumed my psychological treatment after obtaining a full-time job upon graduation from college.
 With health coverage, I went to see a psychiatrist for the first time when I was 22, and was finally was able to get my long, over-due diagnosis of ADHD.
 My psychiatrist and as well as other physician assistants all commend me for graduating college without any medical treatment of ADHD.
 When I first started taking Adderall, I only wish I had gotten it sooner.